9.4 Common Disease Processes in LTC

 COPD (Chronic Obstructive Pulmonary Disease)

-Chronic lung disease causing trapped air and difficulty breathing.
-Signs: chronic cough, shortness of breath, fatigue, barrel chest, pursed-lip breathing, low activity tolerance.
-Never remove oxygen or change the flow rate without a nurse's direction.
-Keep the resident calm, position upright (orthopneic/tripod position helps), pace activities with rest, and report increased breathlessness, blue lips, or confusion.
+Chronic lung disease with trapped air and difficulty breathing.
+Signs: chronic cough, shortness of breath, fatigue, barrel chest, pursed-lip breathing.
+Never remove oxygen or change the flow rate without nurse direction.
+Keep the resident calm, position upright (the tripod/orthopneic position helps), pace activities with rest, and report increased breathlessness, blue lips, or confusion.

 Arthritis

 Joint inflammation causing pain, stiffness, and reduced range of motion — worst in the morning.
-Support: allow extra time, do not rush, encourage prescribed range-of-motion as ordered (stop at the point of pain, never force a joint), apply heat/cold only per care plan, use assistive devices, and report increased pain, swelling, or new loss of function.
+Allow extra time, do not rush, encourage prescribed range-of-motion (stop at the point of pain, never force a joint), apply heat or cold only per care plan, and report increased pain or swelling.

 A CNA notices a resident's face is drooping on one side, one arm drifts down when raised, and speech is slurred.
 What is the priority action?